Consider engaging with your tax and financial professionals to do an income tax projection prior to tax season.

 Make the most of the annual gift tax exclusion, which is the amount of money you can gift to an individual per year, tax free.
-In 2023, you can transfer $17,000 to an individual without any gift tax implication, and you don’t have to be related.
-A couple can also collectively gift up to $34,000 to an individual this year, and you’re free to make gifts year after year to multiple people.
+In 2024, individuals can gift up to $18,000 to another individual without any gift tax implication, and you don’t have to be related.
+A married couple filing jointly can collectively gift up to $36,000 to an individual this year, and you’re free to make gifts year after year to multiple people.